United States Tax Court: History

 Justice Scalia penned a separate concurrence for four justices in Freytag.
 These justices dissented as to the Court majority's rationale; they would have characterized the Tax Court's power as "executive" rather than "judicial."
 Scalia said that to him "it seem[ed]... entirely obvious that the Tax Court, like the Internal Revenue Service, the FCC, and the NLRB, exercises executive power."
 Notwithstanding Scalia's sharp dissents in landmark separation-of-powers cases such as Mistretta v.
 United States and Morrison v.
 Olson, Scalia apparently "describe[d] Freytag as the single worst opinion of his incumbency" on the U.S. Supreme Court.

 Although the 2008 U.S. government directory of executive and legislative appointed officers ("the Plum Book") categorized the Tax Court as part of the legislative branch, the 2012 revised version removed the Tax Court and listed it under neither the legislative nor the executive branches.

+In 1995, Maurice B. Foley became the first African American to serve as a judge on the court; and in 2014, Tamara W. Ashford became the first African-American woman to serve as a judge on the court.

 Under an amendment to the Internal Revenue Code of 1986 enacted in late 2015, the U.S. Tax Court "is not an agency of, and shall be independent of, the executive branch of the Government."
 However, section 7443(f) of the Code still provides that a Tax Court judge may be removed by the President "for inefficiency, neglect of duty, or malfeasance in office".